Trickster2038/BmstuDocs5/huawei_cheats/huawei cheatsheet.md

 forwarding equivalence class (FEC) is a term used in Multiprotocol Label Switching (MPLS) to describe a set of packets with similar or identical characteristics which may be forwarded the same way

+>File extensions:
+>
+>cc - system softaware
+>
+>cfg, dat, zip - config
+>
+>pat - patch
+>
+>bin - PAF (features and resources)

 > 44.	(<SA>)The Point-to-Point Protocol (PPP) is a common data link layer protocol for wide area networks (WANs).
 Which of the following statements about PPP is false?
-> + A.	The establishment of a PPP link goes through three phases: link layer negotiation, network layer negotiation, and authentication.
+> + (FALSE) A.	The establishment of a PPP link goes through three phases: link layer negotiation, network layer negotiation, and authentication.
 > + B.	PPP uses the Link Control Protocol (LCP) to negotiate link control layer parameters.
 > - C.	If PPP uses password authentication mode, negotiation packets are transmitted in plain text, which is insecure.
 >
 > + D.	PPP supports the Password Authentication Protocol (PAP) and Challenge Handshake Authentication Protocol (CHAP).

+> (?)
+52.	(<SA>)The Network Configuration Protocol (NETCONF) provides a mechanism for managing network devices.
+Which of the following statements about NETCONF is false?
+>
+> - A.	Yet Another Next Generation (YANG) is a data modeling language that standardizes NETCONF data content.
+>
+> - (FALSE) B.	If YANG files are not integrated into a device, the device does not support NETCONF.
+> - C.	NETCONF messages are formatted using either JSON or XML.
+> - D.	NETCONF supports trial runs and rollback in case of errors.

 In asynchronous transmission, data is transmitted byte by byte.
 Therefore, it is less efficient than synchronous transmission.